 Now those barriers are gone.
 In a statement, VA officials said they are working quickly to provide instructions on extending benefits to all married couples, including same-sex spouses.

-Posted by GPD on June 30, 2015, With 566 Reads Filed under Veterans Administration (VA).
+Posted by GPD on June 30, 2015, With 575 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.